 History of the VMI Coat of Arms, Motto, Seal and Spider Logo

 The Coat of Arms: The VMI Coat of Arms was designed and authorized by the U. S. Army's Institute of Heraldry in 1961-1962.
-It bears the motto Consilio et Animis - By Wisdom and Courage.
-This is not the same as the official VMI motto.
-View design & detailed description.
+It bears the words Consilio et Animis - By Wisdom and Courage.
+Coat of Arms

 In Pace Decus, In Bello Praesidium